 “No one has seen God at any time; the only begotten God who is in the bosom of the Father, He has explained Him.”
 (John 1:18)

-(b) How man may be reconciled to God: Even the sins committed under the first covenant are taken away through the sacrifice of His Son (Heb.
-9:15; 10:4; 11:40; Rom.
-3:25).
+(b) How man may be reconciled to God: Even the sins committed under the first covenant are taken away through the sacrifice of His Son (Heb 9:15; 10:4; 11:40; Rom 3:25).

 (c) God’s moral principles: Prophets had delivered many moral principles of great importance, but the purest and most extensive body of moral principles on earth are found in Christ’s teachings.

 (d) The future state: Jesus revealed the doctrine of the resurrection of the body and the certainty of a state of future existence.
 What the Sadducees previously were able to dispute, is stated irrefutably in the New Testament.
 The Saviour raised up more than one to show that it was possible; and He was Himself raised, to put the whole matter beyond dispute.
-He also revealed the certainty of future judgment of all mankind.
+He also revealed the certainty of the future judgment of all mankind.

-Hebrews does not have an introduction like we would find in other letters.
+Hebrews does not have an introduction as we would find in other letters.
 The first word in Paul’s letters, for instance, is always his own name, followed by the name of the church or individual to whom he wrote.

-In Hebrews the first three verses serve as introduction, but also immediately confront the reader with the main theme of the entire epistle, which is the superiority of Christ and His message.
-The first three verses argue that Christ is superior to the Old Testament prophets, for He is God’s Son—the exact representation of God’s nature—and through Him God made everything and through Him God still upholds everything.
+In Hebrews, the first three verses serve as an introduction, but also immediately confront the reader with the main theme of the entire epistle, which is the superiority of Christ and His message.
+The first three verses argue that Christ is superior to the Old Testament prophets, for He is God’s Son—the exact representation of God’s nature—and through Him, God made everything and through Him God still upholds everything.
 But that is not the writer’s ultimate goal.
 His real message is that Jesus’ message, as recorded in the New Testament, is superior to the Old Testament prophets.